Esri/collector-tools/README.md

-# collector-tools
+# Collector-tools
-A collection of scripts and tools to perform collector specific tasks related to the collector mobile apps
+A collection of scripts and tools to perform collector specific tasks.

 ## What's here